-- 2.1.1 No person in charge of a pleasure craft may use it or allow it to be used unless it carries, at the time of use, life jackets of an appropriate size for each person on board. - 2.1.2 Subclauses 2.1.1 and 2.1.5 shall not apply to any surfboard. - 2.1.3 In respect of any sporting event, training activity, or other organised recreational activity, subclause 2.1.1 shall not apply if a support vessel remains in the immediate vicinity of the pleasure craft and the support vessel carries lifejackets of an appropriate size for each person on board the support vessel and the pleasure craft. - 2.1.4 In respect of any sporting event, training activity, or other organised recreational activity, the organising body may, where it is not practical to meet the requirements of subclause 2.1.3, apply for a written exemption to subclause 2.1.1.
-The harbourmaster may grant an exemption for a specified time period, provided that the harbourmaster is satisfied that adequate safety precautions are made for rescuing any persons participating in the event or activity. - 2.1.5 No person in charge of a pleasure craft may use that craft or allow it to be used in circumstances where: - (a) tides, river flows, rough seas; or - (b) adverse weather, adverse visibility or emergencies cause a danger or a risk to the safety of persons on board, unless each person on board is wearing a lifejacket of an appropriate size.
+- 2.1.1 No person in charge of a pleasure craft may use it or allow it to be used unless it carries, at the time of use, in a readily accessible locution, life jackets of an appropriate size for each person on board. - 2.1.2 Subclause 2.1.1 and 2.1.7 shall not apply to: - (a) any surfboard or similar unpowered craft; and - (b) any sailboarder, windsurfer or kite surfer if a wetsuit is worn at all times; and - (c) a diver on a boat of 6 metres or less in length overall that is used for recreational diving within 5 miles of shore, if a full body dive suit is worn at all times; and - (d) a person training for or participating in a sporting event, if the training or the event is supervised in accordance with the safety system of a national sporting organisation approved by the Director of Maritime Safety under Maritime Rule 91.4(3); and - (e) a member of a visiting foreign watersports team, if the person carries or wears a personalflotation device that is approved by the competent authority for use in that person's country of residence. - 2.1.3 In respect of any sporting event, training activity, ceremonial event or other organised recreational activity, subclause 2.1.1 shall not apply if a support vessel that is capable ofproviding adeqate assistance in the event of an emergency remains in the immediate vicinity of the pleasure craft and the support vessel carries lifejackets or buoyancy aids of an appropriate size for each person on board the support vessel and the pleasure craft, - 2.1.4 In respect of any sporting event, training activity, or other organised recreational activity, the organising body may, where it is not practical to meet the requirements of subclause 2.1.3, apply for a written exemption to subclause 2.1.1.
+The Harbourmaster may grant an exemption for a specified time period, provided that the Harbourmaster is satisfied that adequate safety precautions are made for rescuing any persons participating in the event or activity. - 2.1.5 No person in charge of a vessel may use it to tow any person and no person may cause himself or herself to be towed by any vessel, unless theperson being towed wears a properly secured lifejacket of an appropriate size for that person. - 2.1.6 Subclause 2.1.5 does not apply to a person: - (a) training for any trick water skiing element of a sporting event administered by a national sporting organisation approved under Marititme Rule 91.4(3); or

+- (b) participating in a sporting event that is administered by a national sporting organisation approved under Maritime Rule 91.4(3). - 2.1.7 No person in charge of a pleasure craft may use that craft or allow it to be used in circumstances where: - (a) tides, river flows, rough seas; or - (b) adverse weather, adverse visibility or emergencies cause a danger or a risk to the safety of persons on board, unless each person on board is wearing a lifejacket of an appropriate size.